-Driving in continuous full sun
+Driving in full sun

 Polarized grey lenses reduce light intensity, while maintaining original colour, with no distortion.

-Driving in moderate to bright sun
+Driving in moderate sunshine

-This lens tint gives enhanced contrast and depth perception, making it a popular choice for driving.
+Polarised brown lenses are good for driving in moderate to bright light conditions and when there are sunny intervals.
+This lens colour gives enhanced contrast and depth perception, making it a popular choice for driving.

-Driving in hazy sun and light cloud
+Driving in hazy sunshine and cloudy conditions

 The copper lens tint results in enhanced reds such as traffic lights and car brake lights.